actions/toolkit/docs/specs/github-package.md

 In order to support using actions to interact with GitHub, I propose adding a `github` package to the toolkit.

 Its main purpose will be to provide a hydrated GitHub context/Octokit client with some convenience functions.
-It is largely pulled from the GitHub utilities provided in https://github.com/JasonEtco/actions-toolkit, though it has been condensed.
+It is largely pulled from the GitHub utilities provided in [`JasonEtco/actions-toolkit`](https://github.com/JasonEtco/actions-toolkit), though it has been condensed.

-### Spec
+## Spec

-##### interfaces.ts
+### `interfaces.ts`

 ```ts
 /*
  * Interfaces
  */

 export interface PayloadRepository {
   [key: string]: any
   full_name?: string